 “I tested these gloves during a period of renewed love for my cross bike and the hottest May on record, and can attest to just how comfy they are in sweaty conditions over uneven terrain, and while gripping the brakes far more than is required or justified.
 The Altura Dry technology which, Altura says, is engineered to move excess moisture away from the skin, wicks well as advertised.
 My hands were kept pretty sweat-free – as was my brow thanks to the microfibre sweat-wipe panel that runs alongside the length of the thumb, a nifty little feature.”

-The La Passione Duo Gloves are simple yet very effective cycling mitts – the lightweight fabric used for the back is breathable and soft while the palm gives excellent comfort.
+The La Passione Summer Cycling Gloves (known as the Duo when we reviewed them) are simple yet very effective cycling mitts – the lightweight fabric used for the back is breathable and soft while the palm gives excellent comfort.

-The Duos are about as basic a design as you’re likely to see in a summer cycling mitt.
-This isn’t a bad thing.
+The design is pretty basic, which isn’t a bad thing.
 They work perfectly, combining a breathable back with a suede microfibre palm and slim padding.
 This all gives you plenty of grip on bar tape while also being comfortable on hot days.

-Overall, the Duos are very good – they’re comfortable, breathable and good value, plus they look great.
+Overall, these gloves are comfortable, breathable and good value, plus they look great.

 Hirzl’s Grippp Light SF cycling gloves offer fabulous performance.
 These lightweight summer mitts have the best grip I’ve ever experienced and they back this up with great construction and a perfect fit.
 And while the price is high, they’re still cheaper than some – we reckon they’re worth every penny.